rui314/mold/README.md

   Makefile?
 The linker has to include a malloc from libc, which may include more object files to satisfy its dependencies.
 Such code change can affect the entire program rather than just replacing one function.
-That's not just removing one function from libc.
 The same is true to adding malloc to your program.
 Making a local change doesn't necessarily result in a local change in the binary level.
 It can easily have cascading effects.

-  Some ELF fancy features make incremental linking harder to implement.
+  Some ELF fancy features make incremental linking even harder to implement.
 Take the weak symbol as an example.
-If you define `atoi` as an weak symbol in your program, and if you are not using `atoi` at all in your program, that symbol will be resolved to address 0.
-But if you start using some libc function that indirectly calls `atoi`, then `atoi` will be included to your program, and your weak symbol will be resolved to that function.
+If you define `atoi` as a weak symbol in your program, and if you are not using `atoi` at all in your program, that symbol will be resolved to address
+  0. But if you start using some libc function that indirectly calls `atoi`, then `atoi` will be included to your program, and your weak symbol will be resolved to that function.
 I don't know how to efficiently fix up a binary for this case.

   This is a hard problem, so existing linkers don't try too hard to solve it.
 For example, IIRC, gold falls back to full link if any